Sorry for the inconvenience.

 The short video below explains step by step the operating principle of semi-direct operating solenoid valves.
 For the example a 2/2-way normally closed valve is used.

 A 3/2 way solenoid valve has three ports and two switching states.
 In each switching state, two of the three ports are connected.
 By activating the solenoid, the valve switches state and a different connection between the valve ports is established.
 The drawing below shows a direct operated 3/2 way valve.
-In the de-energized state, the medium can flow between from the port on the right side to the top port.
-In the energized state, the medium can flow from the left port to the right port.
+The port on the left side is the input port (P).
+In the de-energized state, the medium can flow from the port on the left side to the top port (exhaust port).
+In the energized state, the medium can flow from the right port to the left port.
 This is a called a normally closed 3/2-way valve.

 Schematical representation of a direct operated 3/2 way solenoid valve.